Rachel Maclean, Baroness Maclean of Redditch: House of Commons

 Maclean was re-elected at the 2019 general election with an increased vote share of 63.3% and an increased majority of 16,036.

 She was the Parliamentary Under Secretary of State at the Department for Transport in the Second Johnson ministry since February 2020.

 In September 2021, following the withdrawal of foreign defence forces from Afghanistan and takeover by the Taliban, Maclean was appointed Parliamentary Under Secretary of State (Minister for Safeguarding) at the Home Office.
 She succeeded Victoria Atkins, who simultaneously became Minister of State for Prisons and Probation at the Ministry of Justice.
 Both ministers adopted Government responsibility for the Afghan resettlement programme and Operation Warm Welcome.

 On 6 July 2022, Maclean resigned from her position as Parliamentary Under-Secretary of State for Safeguarding in protest at Prime Minister Boris Johnson's leadership.
 Maclean backed Sajid Javid, then Kemi Badenoch, and finally Liz Truss in the July–September 2022 Conservative Party leadership election.

 She was a member of the Women and Equalities Committee between November 2022 and May 2023.

 In 2023 she was appointed Minister of State for Housing and Planning by Rishi Sunak before leaving government in the November 2023 reshuffle.

 In December 2023, she was accused by political opponents of transphobia after sharing a social media post about Melissa Poulton, the Green Party candidate for the Bromsgrove constituency.
 The police later reversed their decision to record Maclean's action as a "non-crime hate incident", and therefore removed all mention of it from their records.

 House of Lords

 In December 2024, Maclean was appointed to join the House of Lords as a life peer as part of the 2024 Political Peerages.
 She was created Baroness Maclean of Redditch, of Hanbury in the County of Worcestershire on 5 February 2025.
-She also serves as Director of Strategy to the Leader of the Opposition, Kemi Badenoch.
+She formerly served as Director of Strategy to the Leader of the Opposition, Kemi Badenoch.

 On 18 June 2025, she delivered a speech to the Conservative Women's Organisation, saying "We’ve done the mea culpas, we’ve done the apologies, we’ve done all that" regarding the reaction to the 2024 general election.